IFG Taichung

-Taroko Mall (大魯閣新時代購物中心 (Dàlǔgé Xīnshídài Gòuwùzhōngxīn)) is a shopping mall in East District, Taichung, Taiwan, opened on September 27, 2001.
-With a total floor area of 93,000 m2, the core stores of the mall include Carrefour, H&M, Uniqlo, Muji, Fitness Factory, Taroko amusement center, and various restaurants.
+iFG Taichung (iFG遠雄台中店) is a shopping mall in East District, Taichung, Taiwan, opened on September 27, 2001.
+It was formally known as De An Mall, MODE Mall, and Taroko Mall.With a total floor area of 93,000 m2, the core stores of the mall include Carrefour, H&M, Uniqlo, Muji, Fitness Factory, Taroko amusement center, and various restaurants.
 The total annual revenue in 2020 was approximately NT$2.18 billion.